zzw-x/carto/README.md

 # carto
-This repository contains the cartographer_ros with jackal robot
+ This repository is used to learn and to explore Google's opensource SLAM method Cartographer with Clearpath's Jackal robot.